codecreativeio/ServiceNow-Catalog-Experience/README.md

 #### Non-Standard Methods

 This solution, like most multi-page Catalog Item solutions, requires the use of non-standard API calls.
 In particular, this method hooks into the g_form events in Service Portal to get access to the g_form instance variable and also uses a g_form hack by accessing the field's \_isVisible internal property to bypass the variable mandatory checks when hiding containers.
 It's worth noting that most solutions require access to more non-standard features than this solution.

+## Installation

+1. Download the Update Set XML from Releases
+2. Upload the Update Set XML to your Instance
+3. Commit the Update Set to install the application
+4. You can add a Page Route map or use any technique desired to direct Catalog Items to the `cc_cat_item` Service Portal page or create your own widgets and pages to customize to your needs